Pederson’s 2 homers, Arrieta lead Cubs over Pirates 4-3

 After Pederson tied the game, the Cubs went ahead in the fifth inning when Javier Baez hit a two-out double and scored on Anthony Rizzo’s single.

 The Pirates scored twice in the first inning on a passed ball by rookie C.J.
 Higgins and an RBI single by Jacob Stallings.
-Ben Gamel singled in Will Craig, who doubled, in the second inning to make it 3-0.
+Gamel singled in Will Craig, who doubled, in the second inning to make it 3-0.

-Gamel went 2 for 2 with a walk before leaving for a pinch hitter in the seventh inning.
+Gamel went 2 for 2 with a double and walk before leaving for a pinch hitter in the seventh inning.

 TRAINER’S ROOM

 Cubs: C Willson Contreras (bruised left wrist) was held out after being hit by a pitch Sunday night at St. Louis.
 X-rays taken Monday were negative and Contreras participated in batting practice before the game.
-Higgins started behind the plate. … INF/OF Matt Duffy (low back strain) was placed on the 10-day IL retroactive to Sunday.
+Contreras is expected to play Wednesday night … INF/OF Matt Duffy (low back strain) was placed on the 10-day IL retroactive to Sunday.
 INF Patrick Wisdom was selected from Triple-A Iowa.
 RHP Jason Adam was designated for assignment three days after undergoing left ankle surgery.

 Pirates: RHP Chad Kuhl (right shoulder discomfort) made a rehab start for Indianapolis on Tuesday night and gave up one run and one hit in 3 1/3 innings against Omaha with four strikeouts and two walks. … Rookie 3B Ke’Bryan Hayes (left wrist sprain) went 3 for 6 with a double and a home run in his two rehab games for Indianapolis.